sverweij/dependency-cruiser/doc/faq.md

 `.dependency-cruiser.js`) or use `--ts-pre-compilation-deps` on the command line.

-By default dependency-cruiser only takes post-compilation dependencies into account; dependencies between TypeScript modules that exist after compilation to javascript.
+By default, dependency-cruiser only takes post-compilation dependencies into account; dependencies between TypeScript modules that exist after compilation to JavaScript.
 Two types of dependencies do not fall into this category

 - imports that aren't used (yet)
 - imports of types only